jwortmann/ini-syntax/README.md

 ## Installation

-The color scheme can be installed via Sublime Text's package manager [Package Control](https://packagecontrol.io/installation).
+The package can be installed via Sublime Text's package manager [Package Control](https://packagecontrol.io/installation).
 From the command palette choose `Package Control: Install Package` and search for `INI`.

 ## Features